hoytech/quadrable/README.md

 ### Sparseness

 Obviously creating a full tree with 2<sup>256</sup> possible leaves is impossible.
 Fortunately, there is [an optimisation](https://www.links.org/files/RevocationTransparency.pdf) that lets us avoid creating this absurd number of nodes.
 If every empty leaf is encoded with the same value, then all of the nodes at the next level up will share the same hash.
-And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes, and so on.
+And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes, and so forth.

 By caching the value of an empty sub-tree at depth N, we can easily compute the hash of the empty sub-tree at depth N-1.
 The technique of pre-computing values and caching them for later use instead of re-computing them as needed is called [dynamic programming](https://skerritt.blog/dynamic-programming/) and has been successfully applied to many graph and tree problems.